A dataset is equivalent to a relational database table.

 Adding a record with the same primary key but a change in the date column constitutes a new data point within an existing data series:

-Adding a record with a change in any value or metadata column updates an existing data point:
+Adding a record with just a change in a value or metadata column updates an existing data point:

-By default, querying a dataset retrieves data series.
-You can optionally choose to also retrieve data points within data series.
+By default, querying a dataset retrieves data points within data series.
+You can optionally choose to just retrieve the data series.